BlameTroi/txblibs/README.txt

 External Dependencies
 ---------------------

-To build or work with these, you need nothing that isn't likely to be already installed.
-If something is not already installed, it is certainly available in all package managers.
+To build or work with these you need nothing that isn't likely to be already installed.
+If it isn't, it is likely to be available in your OS' package manager.

  1. A C compiler (minimum c99, I compile with std=c18)